-Kids are back in school, summer is coming to a close, and one of the biggest concerns of many parents around this time focuses around what to pack for lunch!
-Whether it be elaborate (shown below), or just plain simple, lunch is an important time to provide kids with some of the vital nutrients they need to grow and stay focused in school.
+Kids are back in school, summer is coming to a close, and one of the biggest concerns of many parents around this time focuses on what to pack for lunch!
+Whether it be elaborate or just plain simple, lunch is an important time to provide kids with some of the vital nutrients they need to grow and stay focused in school.
 Keep reading to learn some basic tips to get your kids the ingredients they need during the school day.

 Forget the “Main” Dish – Strike a Balance